 Introduction

-As we explained in the previous blog, there are three main approaches for your bank’s progressive modernization journey: segment-based, journey-based, and headless.
-There’s no “one-size-fits-all” method here, as your bank’s ideal strategy will depend on a number of factors, including your bank’s needs, as well as its size and resources.
+As we explained in the previous blog, there are three main approaches for your bank's progressive modernization journey: journey-based, segment-based, and headless.
+The right one depends on your bank's size, goals, and resources.

-For now, let’s explore the journey-based approach so you can better understand what it is and why your bank might consider it.
+For now, let's explore the journey-based approach so you can decide if it's right for your bank.

 What is the journey-based approach to progressive banking modernization?